WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/advanced/skalds_vigor.md

 * A valid target enters the area
 * A valid target is in the area *each round*

 In other words: `InspiredRageEffectBuff` is reapplied every round.
-Since its stacking type is `StackingType.Replace` it's removed and added every round.
+Since its stacking type is `StackingType.Replace` (the default value) it's removed and added every round.
 Components that tick each round trigger a round after they are applied.
 So every round Skald's Vigor is removed and added, delaying the fast healing to the next round.
 Game time is a little fuzzy so sometimes it triggers before being removed.

 There are a few ways to fix this but the simplest is to change the stacking behavior of Inspired Rage: